ome/omero-guide-introduction/docs/data-management.rst

 delete anything on our server), this will not have any bearing on the other 49 sets of Images belonging to the 49 other users.

-The login names of the 50 users are “user-x” where x goes from 1 to 50.
+The login names of the 50 users are "user-x" where x goes from 1 to 50.
 We have given to each of the 50 users in OMERO a unique first name and surname which we picked from a list of 50 famous scientists e.g. Ada Lovelace or Francis Crick.
-This is the name (“your” name) which you will see in the top-right corner of the OMERO webclient after you log in with your loginname.
+This is the name ("your" name) which you will see in the top-right corner of the OMERO webclient after you log in with your loginname.